tuhiproject/tuhi/DBusInterface.md

       successful termination of the search process, either when a device has been registered or the timeout expired.

-      If the errno is -EAGAIN, the daemon is already searching for devices on behalf of another client.
+      If the errno is -EBUSY, the daemon is already searching for devices on behalf of another client.
 In this case, this client should wait for the Searching property to change and StartSearching() once the property is set to False.